ava-labs/avalanchego/tests/antithesis/README.md

    `image_tag` (`latest`) is used by scheduled test runs, so consider supplying a different value to avoid interferring with the results of the scheduled runs.
+ - Wait for the publication job to complete successfully so that the images are available to be tested against.
  - Select the [Trigger Antithesis Test Runs](https://github.com/ava-labs/avalanchego/actions/workflows/trigger-antithesis-runs.yml) workflow on the left.
  - Find the 'Run workflow' drop-down on the right and trigger the